genterist/openMRS-Security/Capstone/FINAL.md

 * Step 2: Then enter Appointment Scheduling and click Manage Service Types.
 * Step 3: Click New Service Type then copy the url.http://localhost:8082/openmrs-standalone/appointmentschedulingui/appointmentType.page
 * Step 4: Log out and Log in as an clerk.
-* Step 5: Paste the url and then you will find you can manage the service type as a clerk.
+* Step 5: Paste the URL and then you will find you can manage the service type as a clerk.

 Result: Failed.
 As we can see, the privilege of a clerk only include manage appointments, daily appointments and appointments required.
 Service type is not a function that the clerk can manage.

-Solution: The system should manage the access control using something like Role Based Access Control instead of url access.
+Solution: The system should manage the access control using something like Role Based Access Control instead of URL access.
 The system should check the role on both client and server side.

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/4-SecurityPrinciples/images/ADP0101.PNG)
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/4-SecurityPrinciples/images/ADP0102.PNG)